Skip to content

 Advanced Configuration

-For enterprise environments, you may need to manage these settings via Group Policy Object (GPO) or the Registry Editor.
-You can navigate to HKEY_CURRENT_USER\Software\Microsoft\SnippingTool to verify configuration keys.
+If you’re in an office or managed environment, your IT administrator might handle these settings using Group Policy Objects (GPOs) or the Registry Editor.
+You can navigate to 🗝️HKEY_CURRENT_USER\Software\Microsoft\SnippingTool to verify configuration keys.
 Note: Modifying the registry requires caution.

 Summary

-Enabling system audio in the Snipping Tool is a simple process that significantly improves your screen recordings.
+Getting system audio to work in the Snipping Tool is quite straightforward and really improves your screen recordings.
 By adjusting your app settings and ensuring your Windows privacy permissions are correct, you can capture high-quality audio alongside your video.
 For more help, visit the official Microsoft support page.

 Why does my Snipping Tool video have no sound?